How Do I Get My Puppy To Use The Bathroom Outside?

 Take your puppy to the same spot

 Consistency is key when it comes to potty training, so taking your puppy to the same spot every time they need to go can be incredibly helpful.
-Choose a designated area in your or a nearby outdoor location and make a habit of bringing your puppy there each time they need to relieve themselves.
+Choose a designated area in your yard or a nearby outdoor location and make a habit of bringing your puppy there each time they need to relieve themselves.
 The familiar scent of their previous eliminations will serve as a signal to them that this is the appropriate spot to do their business.
-This consistent approach will aid in reinforcing the desired and reduce any confusion for your puppy.
+This consistent approach will aid in reinforcing the desired behavior and reduce any confusion for your puppy.

 Use a verbal cue